 On December 9, 2019, the Company and the SI members agreed to cancel the outstanding options to purchase 477,190 shares of the Company’s common stock in exchange for 434,529 shares of the Company’s common stock.
 Stock-based compensation of $1,496,343 was recorded for the transaction in December 2019.

 On April 1, 2017, the Company entered into a fee-for-service agreement with SI.
 In return for accounting, marketing, graphics and other services, the Company pays fixed, market-standard hourly rates under the shared services agreement as services are rendered.
-For the years ended December 31, 2020 and 2019, the Company had a balance outstanding to SI for $12,150 for both periods included in accounts payable.
-Total expenses were $0 and $61,275 for the years ended December 31, 2020 and 2019, respectively.
+As of September 30, 2020 and December 31, 2019, the Company had a balance outstanding to SI for $12,150 for both periods included in accounts payable.
+Total expenses paid or payable SI were $0 and $55,748 for the nine months ended September 30, 2020 and 2019, respectively.
+Total expenses paid or payable to SI were $0 and $12,000 for the three months ended September 30, 2020 and 2019, respectively.

 In January 2019, the Company entered into a fee-for-service consulting agreement with Sustainability Consultants, LLC, an entity that is controlled by principal stockholders of the Company.
-In exchange for consulting services provided, the Company paid $189,238 in consulting fees to the firm during the first half of 2019.
+In exchange for consulting services provided, the Company paid $189,238 in consulting fees to the firm during the nine months ended September 30, 2019.
 Additionally, the Company granted warrants to purchase 177,924 shares of the Company’s common stock.
 The warrants have an exercise price of $7.33 per share with a five-year life.
-Stock-based compensation consulting expense of $260,733 was recorded in the general and administrative expenses on the statement of operations in the fourth quarter of 2019 in conjunction with the warrant grant.
+Stock-based compensation consulting expense of $260,733 was recorded in the general and administrative expenses on the statement of operations in the fourth quarter of 2019 in conjunction with the warrant grant – see Note 10.
 The Company also granted 67,488 shares of the Company’s common stock and recorded stock-based compensation of $232,403 in the general and administrative expenses on the statement of operations for the fourth quarter of 2019 related to the common stock transaction.

 The entire disclosure for related party transactions.
 Examples of related party transactions include transactions between (a) a parent company and its subsidiary; (b) subsidiaries of a common parent; (c) and entity and its principal owners; and (d) affiliates.